October 2024

 Appeals to the SBT

-The applicant or recipient has 30 calendar days from the receipt of the internal review decision, or the elapse of the 30 calendar day period for the completion of the internal review, to file an appeal with the SBT.
-Requests for a hearing by the SBT are made by completing the Notice of Appeal form.
+The applicant or recipient can file an appeal with the SBT within 30 calendar days of receiving the internal review decision, or within 30 days after the prescribed timeline for completing the internal review (which is 30 calendar days from the date of the request) has passed without an internal review being done.
+Requests for a hearing by the SBT are made by completing the Appeal form (Form 1).
 The reasons for the appeal must be set out on the form.

-Under no circumstances can the SBT extend the time for filing an appeal beyond one year past the date of the Administrator’s decision.
+Under no circumstances can the SBT extend the time for filing an appeal beyond one year past the date that the Administrator’s decision became final.

 Interim assistance

-The SBT can order the provision of interim assistance to an applicant or recipient who is awaiting a decision by the SBT if he/she will suffer financial hardship during the appeal, and where he/she meets all other conditions of eligibility.
+The SBT can order the provision of interim assistance to an applicant or recipient who is awaiting a decision by the SBT if they will suffer financial hardship during the appeal, and where they meet all other conditions of eligibility.
+To request interim assistance, an applicant must complete the "Application for Interim Assistance" (Section 4 of the Appeal form (Form 1)).

 The SBT has the authority to include benefits as part of the interim assistance order.
 The order should specify exactly what is included in the provision of assistance.

-If the Administrator disagrees with the amount of interim assistance, he/she must provide reasons in writing that clearly outline the financial circumstances the Tribunal should consider.
+If the Administrator wishes to oppose the interim assistance order, then they must file an objection letter within 7 days of receiving the order and provide reasons in writing that clearly outline the financial circumstances the Tribunal should consider.

-An applicant or recipient shall repay the interim assistance provided to him/her if the SBT upholds the Administrator’s decision (see Directive 10.3: Recovery of interim assistance for more information).
+An applicant or recipient will have the interim assistance that was provided to them assessed as an overpayment if the SBT dismisses their appeal and upholds the Administrator’s decision (see Directive 10.3: Recovery of interim assistance for more information).

 Manner of and parties to the proceedings